Security Assessment Overview

 About Security Assessment

 Poor database configurations, such as weak password policies, no controls on over-privileged accounts, and lack of activity monitoring, are the most common causes of database vulnerabilities.
 Security Assessment provides you an overall picture of your database security posture.
 It analyzes your database configurations, users and user entitlements, as well as security policies to uncover security risks and improve the security posture of Oracle Databases within your organization.
 A security assessment provides findings with recommendations for remediation activities that follow best practices to reduce or mitigate risk.
 The information presented depends on the type of target database and whether it is running on-premises or in the cloud.
-Specific checks and recommendations are made for Autonomous Databases, DB systems, and on-premises Oracle Databases.
+Specific checks and recommendations are made for Autonomous Databases, Oracle Base Database Service, and on-premises Oracle Databases.

 For all registered target databases, Security Assessment automatically generates an assessment once per week and saves a copy of it to the history.
 This report is referred to as the "latest" assessment.
 If needed, you can modify its schedule.
 You also have the option to create a schedule that saves a copy of the latest assessment to a different compartment and with a different name.